vascoalramos/misago-deployment/README.md

 ### Orchestration

-The orchestration system used in this assignment is [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy).
-This phase of deployment is the result improving the work described in the [Intermediate Installation section](#intermediate-installation).
+The orchestration tool used in this assignment is [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy).
+This phase of deployment is the result of improving the work described in the [Intermediate Installation section](#intermediate-installation).

 ### Provisiong

-This deployment uses [Ansible](https://www.ansible.com) and to automate provisioning and configuration of the application on [Google Cloud Platform](https://cloud.google.com).
+This deployment uses [Ansible](https://www.ansible.com) to automate provisioning and configuration of the application on [Google Cloud Platform](https://cloud.google.com).

 ### Monitoring